Election Tracker · Updated May 29, 2026

 Despite intense Trump pressure that included VP Vance making personal visits to state Republican leaders, the Indiana Senate rejected a proposed GOP redistricting plan in a bipartisan 31-19 vote on December 11, 2025.
 The House had passed it 57-41 a week earlier.
 Several Republican state senators publicly opposed mid-decade gerrymandering as a matter of principle.

-Mid-decade redistricting was attempted but failed in: Arkansas, Kansas, Mississippi, New Hampshire, Washington, and Wisconsin.
+Mid-decade redistricting was attempted but failed or stalled in: Arkansas, Kansas, Mississippi, New Hampshire, Washington, and Wisconsin.
 Maryland and other blue states that explored a Democratic counter-response also failed to advance bills.
 In each case, divided legislative control, constitutional commission requirements, or simple political reluctance blocked the effort.

 How Redistricting Actually Works